jsaak/ruby3-tcp-server-mini-benchmark/README.md

   - install wrk
   - then running benchmark.rb

-We all know that this kind of benchmarks should not be taken very seriously!!
+We all know that these kind of benchmarks should not be taken very seriously!!

 ruby 3.2.1 (2023-02-08 revision 31819e82c8) [x86_64-linux]